peterjlambert/petelambert.com/src/journal/2023-01-01-where-did-that-last-two-years-go.md

 ---
-title: 'Where did that last two years go?'
+title: Where did that last two years go?
-tags: post
 date: 2023-01-01
-slug: where-did-that-last-two-years-go
 keywords:
   - life
   - music
   - health
   - travel
-excerpt: 'It’s been a while.
+excerpt: It’s been a while.
 The last post on this site was literally two years ago and was a rundown of my 2020.
 It’s been a bit weird since, hasn’t it?
 I mean, the world got weirder.
 Stuff keeps happening.
-Such is time.'
+Such is time.
+tags: post
+slug: where-did-that-last-two-years-go
 ---
 It’s been a while.
 The last post on this site was literally two years ago and was a rundown of my 2020.
 It’s been a bit weird since, hasn’t it?
 I mean, the world got weirder.
 Stuff keeps happening.
 Such is time.

 ## Work

 At the end of 2020 I moved out of the engineering team at Logikcull and took my first management role, running the small but effective design team.
 Through my whole career I’ve operated in a hybrid development/design position - at first because that’s just what we did, and then later as a bridge in the gap between ‘full stack’ engineers and pure designers.
 Switching fully into design, having the knowledge and skills of an engineer was definitely an advantage.
 It meant I was able to drive the team effectively.
 I found the management side of the role difficult.
-Being a small team, I wanted to focus my efforts more on the _creating_ side and less on the management/admin side, and it always felt like I was running uphill, looking after the interests of those above and below in the organisation and it was hard.
+Being a small team, I wanted to focus my efforts more on the *creating* side and less on the management/admin side, and it always felt like I was running uphill, looking after the interests of those above and below in the organisation and it was hard.

 It was a stressful two years in that regard but the experience I gained will prove to be invaluable.
 Ultimately though I missed the doing.
 I missed creating and more importantly for me, I missed creating in code.
 I’ve always considered what I do at the front-end of the front-end to be ‘design in code’.
 Art not science.
 Design engineering.
 So I started bringing more of that back into my work stream and a change in the organisation has meant I’ve been able to go back to doing that full time.
 All of a sudden I’m building again and solving problems fast and with near immediate results.
 I’m much happier.